← Back to Research

 The lowest Grade A vacancy rate among major Indian cities

 Hyderabad's Financial District and HITEC City belt consistently post vacancy rates of 3–6% for Grade A office space — the lowest in India.
 Mumbai's BKC runs at 8–12%; Bengaluru's Outer Ring Road at 14–18% after the 2022–23 tech correction.
-Low vacancy means stable rental income (critical for REIT-grade assets), limited mark-to-market risk, and strong lease renewal rates.
-When an institution acquires a fully-leased 2-million-sqft campus in Financial District, they are buying a near-certain cash flow stream, not a speculative bet.
+Low vacancy means stable rental income, limited mark-to-market risk, and strong lease renewal rates.

 3–6%